-Cumberland Lodge will convene a two day residential conference focusing on LGBTQI+ rights for 40 international students studying in the UK, who have demonstrated their potential as emerging leaders.
-This event will also bring together established advocates and representatives from NGOs and policy makers.
+Cumberland Lodge and The Kaleidoscope Trust are convening a two-day, residential conference focusing on LGBTQI+ rights for 40 international students studying in the UK, who have demonstrated their potential as emerging leaders, together with established advocates and representatives from NGOs and policy makers.

-The core feature of this event will be to give participants the chance to influence policy concerning how to tackle the issue of LGBTQI+ rights.
-The Kaleidoscope Trust will use the findings of this project as one strand of their engagement with the 2018 Commonwealth Heads of Government Meeting (CHoGM).
+Participants will have the chance to influence policy around LGBTQI+ rights in the Commonwealth.
+Later this year, The Kaleidoscope Trust will use the findings of this project as part of its engagement with the 2018 Commonwealth Heads of Government Meeting (CHoGM).

-More broadly, we aim to support the understanding of the nature of prejudice against LGBTQI+ persons in different parts of the world.
-Participants will form an in-depth understanding of the importance of global LGBTQI+ rights, and will be empowered to become advocates of human rights in their universities and home countries.
+More broadly, we aim to support a greater understanding of the nature of prejudice against LGBTQI+ persons in different parts of the world.
+Participants will leave with an appreciation of the importance of global LGBTQI+ rights, and will be empowered to become advocates of human rights in their universities and home countries.

-- Two day residential conference which will and take place at Cumberland Lodge, Windsor Great Park from 26 - 27 February 2018.
-In order to be eligible you must be able to attend both days of the residential
+This residential conference which will and take place at Cumberland Lodge, Windsor Great Park.
+In order to be eligible, you must be able to attend both days of the residential.

-- All food and accommodation throughout the conference will be provided for free.
-Please note accommodation will be shared occupancy.
-You will only be asked to share accomodation with someone of the same sex.
+Meals and accommodation will be provided from our charitable funds.
+Please note that accommodation is on a shared occupancy basis.
+Delegates will only be asked to share accomodation with someone of the same sex.

-- There will be a travel support bursary for all students
+We are also pleased to be able to offer a travel support bursary for all student participants.

 Our 2017/18 series explores ‘Freedom’ and its place in peaceful, open and inclusive societies.
 What causes people to exploit, discriminate against and curtail the freedom of others?
 How can we safeguard the rights of people everywhere to express who they are and what they believe?